lingxiao/lingxiaoling.me/README.md

 ## Bug list ##

 1. Images only load on refresh

 2. Navigate back do not load page when navigate to dead link

-3. Deploy on google cloud platform but:
-	1. home page is wonkey
+3. home page is wonkey
 [FIXED]		1. on browser: the font is off.
 		problem is font is not delivered: